 Quartz / Swiss

 Revealed at Baselworld 2015, the Alpina Alpiner 4 Manufacture Flyback Chronograph (ref.
 AL-760SB5AQ6) is not just another handsome wristwatch from just another second-tier brand.
 Besides featuring a distinct and interesting exterior, it is also one of the few relatively affordable chronographs that are powered by an in-house caliber.
 Developed by the brand's parent company Frederique Constant, it sports an unusual design feature: instead of the tried and true cam-and-lever or a more precise column-wheel, its chronograph module has a star-shaped gear that makes it easier to produce on an industrial scale without sacrificing much in the precision department.

 For Ladies / Swiss

 With its Comtesse (refs.
 AL-525APWD3CD3B and AL-525APW3CD6B) series,Alpina targets a wide array of customers, both in terms of exterior styling and price.
 While some may find this "one for everyone" concept too undiscriminating, the logic behind it is undeniable.
 After all, Alpina is here for the money and there seems to be nothing more cost-effective than offering a model that, as generic as it is, allows the brand to make so many nice variations without investing too much money designing the new collection.

 With its 2014 self-winding Alpina Alpiner chronograph, the Swiss-based brand finally offers an interesting timekeeper.
 Interesting for the kind of customers that are tired of numerous recreations and reissues and just want a watch that would look cool in a room filled with 85-inch 4K TV sets, smart coffeemakers, and modern furniture made of shiny steel and expensive leather.
 Although in its finish I see numerous references to products made by other watchmakers (like, for example, this 2010 Chronoswiss Pacific Collection), I must admit that all in all the device looks refined and well-balanced.
-It is clearly one of their collections that Alpina will never be ashamed with.
+It is one of their collections that Alpina will never be ashamed with.

 About two years ago, the Swiss watchmaker has introduced its vintage-styled Startimer Classic three-hander (Ref.
 AL-525SCR4S6).
 With its sleek, easy to read dial, the timekeeper looked great and probably generated good sales because for this year the company re-introduced the watch as an Alpina Startimer Pilot Sunray (Ref.
 AL-525GB4S6).